Loading

 Seattle University Athletics Graduate Assistants

-There are four open positions for a Graduate Assistant role with Seattle University Athletics for the 2025-26 academic year.
+There are multiple open positions for a Graduate Assistant role with Seattle University Athletics.
 Position descriptions are below.
-To submit formal application for these positions, please click HERE.

 • Applications are reviewed on a rolling basis.

-• An offer for a position will not be made without acceptance into the associated Academic Program.
+• An offer for a position will not be made without acceptance into a Seattle University academic program.

-• For questions regarding the Graduate Assistant positions, please email Assistant AD - Facilities & Operations, Brendan Heitz, at bheitz@seattleu.edu
+• For questions regarding the Graduate Assistant positions, please email Assistant AD for Facilities & Operations, Brendan Heitz, at bheitz@seattleu.edu

 Athletics Advancement & Donor Relations